Amara-tech/Diabetes-Prediction-model-Updated/README.md

 Project Report: Diabetes Risk Prediction
+This project built a diabetes risk prediction model using demographic and health-related data from a balanced dataset of 1,000 records.
+Ten machine learning algorithms were compared after rigorous preprocessing, feature engineering, and hyperparameter tuning.
+The LightGBM model achieved the best overall performance, reaching an accuracy of 83.2% and a recall of 0.87, making it an effective early-warning tool for diabetes risk detection.

 This file summarizes the data processing and compares the performance of 10 machine learning models used to predict diabetes risk.